Nina Deno

 Andrea Ridge

 Andrea was born in Pennsylvania and grew up across various cities of Michigan.
 She started dancing when she was 7 and has extensive training in ballet, tap, jazz, lyrical and modern dance.
 She has also dabbled in gymnastics.
 Andrea performed throughout high school and college including dancing with the Purdue Contemporary Dance Company (PCDC).
 She was privileged to be selected as a student choreographer for three main stage performances, and one of those dances, Infrastructure, was selected for the regional gala performance at the American College Dance Festival.
 In 2022, Andrea was selected to be the inaugural Alumni Guest Artist in Residency for PCDC for the Fall 2022 semester.
+Andrea has continued to choreograph regularly for DDC and as an Alumni Guest Artist for PCDC (Winter Works 2024).
 Andrea joined DDC in the fall of 2018 and continues to choreograph dances for main stage performances.

 Faythe Rush

 Faythe is from Lafyatte, Indiana where she started her performing career in performance choir.
 She later joined color guard and began her lifelong love and training in ballet.
-Faythe joined DDC at the end of 2019 and is looking forward to performing in her first main stage DDC show, Resurgence.
+Faythe joined DDC at the end of 2019.
+She has performed in DDC’s shows including Resurgence in 2023, and The Choreographer’s Gallery and Indy Fringe Festival in 2024.

 Bird Thurman